fugue/regula/README.md

 ### Directory structure

- -  `bin/`: the main Regula script that calls `terraform` & `opa`.
+ -  `bin/`: the main Regula script that, depending on the IaC platform, will call `opa` and `terraform` or convert CloudFormation YAML to JSON.
  -  `lib/`: the OPA library code to evaluate rules and mangle input.
  -  `rules/`: a collection of rules.
-We may split this up further as the number of rules increases.
  -  `examples/`: a collection of example rules that you can use as inspiration for your own rules.
  -  `scripts/`: scripts for development; currently only a script to generate